 IT stakeholders are still like hares caught in headlights, when it comes to cyber attacks.
 To counter security threats, encryption has now become mainstream, to the extent the New York Times is now accepting news tips via the encrypted app Signal.
-However, it would require much more innovation to truly secure networks, and it remains to be seen whether any path-breaking security paradigms emerge in 2017.
+However, it would require much more innovation to truly secure networks, and it remains to be seen whether any path-breaking security paradigms emerge.

 7. Convergence Inches Closer to Reality